-As our client was dutifully working the prioritized precincts with the able assistance of her grassroots team led by Jennifer Madsen, we also impressed upon the candidate the importance of maximizing the early vote.
+As our client was dutifully working the prioritized precincts with the able assistance of her grassroots team, we also impressed upon the candidate the importance of maximizing the early vote.
 This meant that once early voting started, the grassroots team that was canvassing the district was also encouraging favorable likely voters to early vote.

 Our emphasis on the early vote as we executed our ground game paid off handsomely; 15% of the vote was cast before Election Day, and Connie received 67% of these voters.
 With those who voted on Election Day, Connie still won with an absolute majority of 52% (with at least 70% of the vote in three precincts), enabling her to win with 54% – impressive in an open seat race with multiple candidates.